katrinleinweber/set-on-fire/_chapters_en/robust.md

     -   YAML is increasingly popular
     -   "If you have to write a parser, you've done something wrong."
     - ...or someone upstream from you did
--   How to connect to other programs?
-    -   Use a shell script to combine everything: universal but limited
-    -   Run your program in a sub-process: ditto
-    -   Build a library with a command-line wrapper: flexible, but more work for users
--   Include a small test set that can be run to ensure the software is actually working
--   Not enough to be right - have to be *seen* to be right
-    -   Not the same as a comprehensive regression test suite for use in development
-        -   Which you should also have...
-    -   Regression tests may take too long to run, and output may not be actionable
-    -   So provide smaller suite that says "am I set up correctly?"
-    - Ideally, also serves as examples of use
--   Produce identical results when given identical inputs
-    -   Absolutely necessary for reproducible research
-    -   Means external control of random number generation seeds, aggregation order for floating point results, dates and times, etc.
-    -   Probably the hardest thing on this list for many projects

 ## Exercises {#s:robust-exercises}